The Loma Linda University PGY2 Oncology Pharmacy Residency Program is fully accredited by the American Society of Health-System Pharmacists (ASHP).

 Resident Responsibilities

-• Participate in oncology patient care rounds, monitor patients and assess the appropriateness of drug therapy.
+• Actively participate in oncology patient care rounds, monitor patients and assess the appropriateness of drug therapy.

-• Provide drug information to patients, caregivers, and other healthcare professionals.
+• Provide oncology drug information and education to patients, caregivers, and other healthcare professionals.

-• Participate in Cancer Committee, tumor boards and other oncology meetings.
+• Attend tumor boards, Cancer Committee and other oncology meetings.

 • Precept pharmacy students and/or PGY1 residents.

-• Successfully complete a research project to present at the Hematology/Oncology Pharmacy Association (HOPA) Annual Conference or Western States Conference for Pharmacy Residents.
+• Successfully complete an oncology-focused research project to present at the Hematology/Oncology Pharmacy Association (HOPA) Annual Conference.

 Required and Elective Learning Experiences